 The EMERSE application process is a Java based application.
 It is a standard J2EE web application that requires deployment in a Java servlet container such as Apache Tomcat running inside a Java Virtual Machine.
 We recommend using Apache Tomcat, as we have the most experience using it, but others such as Jetty could be used.
 Details on supported versions of Java, Tomcat and Solr are provided in the Installation Guide.

 EMERSE leverages the Apache Solr project to enable searching of documents.
 Solr is a popular open source toolkit that enables fast searching and text retrieval by creating specialized indexes from documents.
 The EMERSE application uses these indexes exclusively to display, search and highlight documents.
 Therefore, to use EMERSE, a process needs to be implemented that will take documents from your organization (e.g., electronic health record or document repository) and have them indexed by Solr.
 Because this process is likely to be highly dependent on local circumstances, it is not a core part of EMERSE and will have to be set up separately.
 Solr supports many mechanisms for indexing, described in the EMERSE Integration and Indexing Guide.

 The Solr project umbrella includes REST based web APIs for querying, monitoring and admin tools, as well as the APIs for indexing and removing/deleting documents when necessary.

-The database stores audit information, user searches, patient lists, and some configuration data.
+The database stores audit information, user searches, patient lists, patient demographics, and some configuration data.
 The database does not contain the clinical documents or the index.
 Thus, searching and highlighting of documents occurs without the use of the database; rather, these features are mainly enabled through the use of Apache Solr.
 Additional information can be found in the Installation Guide.

 At Michigan Medicine, a small Java application was created that pulls documents from various sources, then pushes them to Solr via the SolrJ API.
 Additional information on integrating your organization’s data with EMERSE can be found in the Integration and Indexing Guide.